thomashirtz/zhongwen-anki/README.md

    ### Tips for Generating the Table:

-   1.  **Ensure Pinyin Formatting (for main word)**: For the main word's `Pinyin` (column 3), use one space between syllables.
-For multi-component words like '全球定位系统', use two spaces between major components like 'quán qiú dìng wèi xì tǒng'.
-   2.  **Contextual Example Sentences**: The `Sentence Example` should clearly demonstrate the usage of the word, which is especially important for words with multiple meanings or pronunciations (polyphonic characters).
+   1.  **Contextual Example Sentences**: The `Sentence Example` should clearly demonstrate the usage of the word, which is especially important for words with multiple meanings or pronunciations (polyphonic characters).
 The sentence should help infer the correct context.
-   3.  **Synonym Formatting**: For the `Synonym` column, ensure each synonym follows the "SimplifiedCharacters (Pinyin) - Translation" format, with `<br>` separating multiple synonyms.
+   2.  **Synonym Formatting**: For the `Synonym` column, ensure each synonym follows the "SimplifiedCharacters (Pinyin) - Translation" format, with `<br>` separating multiple synonyms.
-   4.  **Short but Descriptive Definitions**: The `DictionarySimplified` and `DictionaryMeaning` columns should provide concise but informative definitions.
+   3.  **Short but Descriptive Definitions**: The `DictionarySimplified` and `DictionaryMeaning` columns should provide concise but informative definitions.
-   5.  **Accuracy**: Make sure traditional and simplified characters are accurately paired, and translations and meanings reflect the specific terms.
+   4.  **Accuracy**: Make sure traditional and simplified characters are accurately paired, and translations and meanings reflect the specific terms.
-   6.  **Simplicity in Sentences**: For `Sentence Example`, do not put any special characters or numbers beyond standard Chinese characters, commas (，), and full stops (。).
+   5.  **Simplicity in Sentences**: For `Sentence Example`, do not put any special characters or numbers beyond standard Chinese characters, commas (，), and full stops (。).
 This helps avoid processing issues.
-   7.  **Word Spacing in Chinese Text**: For `Sentence Example` and `DictionarySimplified`, **insert a single space between all Chinese words**.
+   6.  **Word Spacing in Chinese Text**: For `Sentence Example` and `DictionarySimplified`, **insert a single space between all Chinese words**.
-   8.  **Formatting**: Return only the table, exactly the way I formatted the output, with a tab separating the entries.
+   7.  **Formatting**: Return only the table, exactly the way I formatted the output, with a tab separating the entries.

    ### Word List